mjaimin/DesignPatterns/Creational/Factory/README.md

 ##Intent

 +	Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+Factory Methode lets a class defer instantiation to subclasses.

 ##Purpose
 Enables a class to delegate the responsibility of creating a valid object.